jjfgomes/A-risk-scoring-model/README.md

 The following code underlies the analysis and findings of the paper "A risk scoring model of COVID-19 at hospital admission".

-In terms of research flow, the first R script assumes and takes as input the precomputed variable score versions of the categorical variables (gender, clinical diagnoses and healthcare unit).

 ### Input data for scripts: